Degree in Labor Relations

 Competencies are the set of knowledge, skills, and attitudes to be acquired by students throughout the degree, aimed at preparing them for the exercise of professional activities.

-• CB1 – Students have demonstrated that they possess and understand knowledge in an area of study that forms part of general secondary education and is typically at a level that, while supported by advanced textbooks, also includes some aspects that involve knowledge from the forefront of their field of study.
+• CB1 – That students have demonstrated possession and understanding of knowledge in an area of study that builds upon general secondary education, and is usually found at a level that, while supported by advanced textbooks, also includes some aspects involving knowledge from the forefront of their field of study

-• CB3 – Students should have the ability to gather and interpret relevant data (normally within their area of study) to make judgments that include reflection on relevant social, scientific or ethical issues.
+• CB3 – That students have the ability to gather and interpret relevant data (usually within their area of study) to make judgments that include reflection on relevant social, scientific or ethical issues

-• CB4 – Students can transmit information, ideas, problems and solutions to both specialized and non-specialized audiences
+• CB4 – That students can convey information, ideas, problems and solutions to both specialist and non-specialist audiences.

 • CB5 – That students have developed the learning skills necessary to undertake further studies with a high degree of autonomy

-• G1 – Know and use Information and Communication Technologies applied to the field of Labor Relations
+• G1 – To know and use Information and Communication Technologies applied to the field of Labor Relations

-• G2 – Know how to apply local, regional, national and international regulations and rules in the field of Labor Relations
+• G2 – Ability to apply local, regional, national and international regulations and legislation in the field of Labor Relations

 • G3 – Understand and apply basic information search and management tools in the field of Labor Relations